ammare03/BlogHive/.github/instructions/general.instructions.md

 # Microservice Development Instructions

 This document defines how to build and structure each microservice for the blogging platform.
 Each microservice should exist in its **own project repository** and follow consistent standards.
 The goal is to ensure maintainability, scalability, and compatibility with the overall architecture.
+Every time a new microservice is to be created, notify the user and ask them to create it.

 ---